 - Open your browser and go to Google’s website.

-- In the top-right corner you should see your account button.
-Click it and choose Sign out from the menu.
+- In the top-right corner, click on your account button and choose to Sign out from the menu.

 After doing that, try to access Google Maps and check if it works.
 Bear in mind that this is just a workaround, and if you choose to sign out of your Google account, you’ll sign out of other Google’s services.